mabenwinston/argoCD-EKS-pipeline/README.md

 # argoCD-EKS-pipeline

-GitOps pipeline to deploy app on EKS using Helm &amp; ArgoCD
+GitOps project to deploy app on EKS cluster using Helm &amp; ArgoCD